Last verified on May 13, 2020

 |Program Director signature||Program Director signature|

-WithdrawalsIf a resident has withdrawn from your program, the program director or coordinator must submit a signed letter to the ABR at firstname.lastname@example.org to confirm the resident’s official end date with the program.
+WithdrawalsIf a resident has withdrawn from your program, please submit this form to the ABR at firstname.lastname@example.org to confirm the resident’s official end date with your program.

 Leaves of AbsenceLeaves of absence and vacation may be granted to residents in accordance with the ACGME policy.
 For questions about leaves of absence, please contact ACGME .

 Verifications36-month Training Verifications These training verifications will confirm eligibility for the Physics and Cancer Biology parts of the computer-based Qualifying Exam.
 Physics and Cancer Biology parts have been developed to be taken after 36 months of radiation oncology residency training.
 Final Verifications Final verifications will confirm successful completion of the residency training requirements, namely, 48 months of radiation oncology residency training.